 CPR Techniques for Health Care Practitioners

-In a change from previous recommendations, opening the airway is given 2nd priority (see Airway Establishment and Control : Clearing and Opening the Upper Airway) after beginning chest compressions.
-For mechanical measures regarding resuscitation in children, see Guide to Pediatric Resuscitation—Mechanical Measures.
+Opening the airway is given 2nd priority (see Clearing and Opening the Upper Airway) after beginning chest compressions.
+For mechanical measures regarding resuscitation in children, see Table: Guide to Pediatric Resuscitation—Mechanical Measures.

-Mouth-to-mouth (adults and children) or combined mouth-to-mouth-and-nose (infants) rescue breathing or bag-valve-mask ventilation is begun for asphyxial cardiac arrest.
+Mouth-to-mouth (adults, adolescents, and children) or combined mouth-to-mouth-and-nose (infants) rescue breathing or bag-valve-mask ventilation is begun for asphyxial cardiac arrest.
 If available, an oropharyngeal airway may be inserted.
 Cricoid pressure is no longer recommended.

 If abdominal distention develops, the airway is rechecked for patency and the amount of air delivered during rescue breathing is reduced.
 Nasogastric intubation to relieve gastric distention is delayed until suction equipment is available because regurgitation with aspiration of gastric contents may occur during insertion.
 If marked gastric distention interferes with ventilation and cannot be corrected by the above methods, patients are positioned on their side, the epigastrium is compressed, and the airway is cleared.

-When qualified providers are present, an advanced airway (endotracheal tube or supraglottic device) is placed without interruption of chest compression as described under Airway Establishment and Control (see Airway Establishment and Control).
-A breath is given every 6 to 8 sec (8 to 10 breaths/min) without interrupting chest compression.
+When qualified providers are present, an advanced airway (endotracheal tube or supraglottic device) is placed without interruption of chest compression as described under Airway Establishment and Control.
+A breath is given every 6 sec (10 breaths/min) without interrupting chest compression.
 However, chest compression and defibrillation take precedence over endotracheal intubation.
-Unless highly experienced providers are available, endotracheal intubation may be delayed in favor of ventilation with bag-valve-mask, laryngeal mask airwaysee Respiratory Arrest:Laryngeal mask airways (LMAs), or similar device.
+Unless highly experienced providers are available, endotracheal intubation may be delayed in favor of ventilation with bag-valve-mask, laryngeal mask airway, or similar device.

+The recommended chest compression depth for adults is between 2 and 2.4 in (about 5 to 6 cm).
 Ideally, external cardiac compression produces a palpable pulse with each compression, although cardiac output is only 20 to 30% of normal.
 However, palpation of pulses during chest compression is difficult, even for experienced clinicians, and often unreliable.
-End-tidal CO 2 monitoring provides a better estimate of cardiac output during chest compression; patients with inadequate perfusion have little venous return to the lungs and hence a low end-tidal CO 2 .
-Restoration of spontaneous breathing or eye opening indicates restoration of spontaneous circulation (ROSC).
+End-tidal carbon dioxide monitoring provides a better estimate of cardiac output during chest compression; patients with inadequate perfusion have little venous return to the lungs and hence a low end-tidal carbon dioxide.
+Restoration of spontaneous breathing or eye opening indicates restoration of spontaneous circulation.

 Open-chest cardiac compression may be effective but is used only in patients with penetrating chest injuries, shortly after cardiac surgery (ie, within 48 h), in cases of cardiac tamponade, and most especially after cardiac arrest in the operating room when the patient’s chest is already open.
 However, thoracotomy requires training and experience and is best done only within these limited indications.